-Busoni's description of these rolls as "cinematograph of the piano" was
+Busoni's description of these rolls as "cinematograph of the piano" was the we have ever b

 Introducing the Harman-Kardon Nocturne Five-Twenty.
-Unquestionably the best stereo receiver we have ever built.
+Unquestionably the best stereo receiver

 The Five-Twenty isn't the most expensive stereo receiver we make.